srinathln7/zkp-authentication/README.md

 # Zero-Knowledge Proof (ZKP) Authentication Protocol

 This repository implements a Zero-Knowledge Proof (ZKP) authentication protocol as a Proof-of-Concept application.
 The ZKP protocol is a viable alternative to password hashing in an authentication schema.
 The main goal of this project is to support one-factor authentication, which involves exact matching of a number (registration password) stored during registration and another number (login password) generated during the login process.
-Refer to the [OVERVIEW.md](https://github.com/srinathLN7/zkp-authentication/blob/main/docs/OVERVIEW.md) for an overview of the protocol.
+Refer [here](https://github.com/srinathLN7/zkp-authentication/blob/main/docs/README.md) for an overview of the protocol.

 ## Requirements